-Part of the Ministry’s research infrastructure roadmap, HAL is the multi-disciplinary open archive chosen by the whole French scientific and university community for the dissemination of knowledge.
+Part of the Ministry’s research infrastructure roadmap and of the National Plan for Open Science, HAL is the multi-disciplinary open archive chosen by the whole French scientific and university community for the dissemination of knowledge.
 It is both a unique repository and an application, a shared platform for institutional archives, disciplinary repository and electronic theses.

 Its founding principles are as follows: :